Jays-T/Jays-T/README.md

 - 👯 Find me on [LinkedIn](https://www.linkedin.com/in/john-jacob-hald-traas-25603325/) -
-- 🔭 I’m currently working on [Code Institute Hackathon](https://github.com/Code-Institute-Community/ci-hackathon-app) for experience, the fun of collaborating with fellow coders and Hacktoberfest and [A simple blog in Ruby](https://github.com/Jays-T/blog-using-ruby-on-rails) which is my first dive into [Ruby on Rails](https://rubyonrails.org/)
+- 🔭 I’m currently working on [Code Institute Hackathon](https://github.com/Code-Institute-Community/ci-hackathon-app) for experience, the fun of collaborating with fellow coders, and Hacktoberfest as well as [A simple blog in Ruby](https://github.com/Jays-T/blog-using-ruby-on-rails) which is my first dive into [Ruby on Rails](https://rubyonrails.org/)
 - 🌱 At the moment I am learning : [Ruby On Rails](https://rubyonrails.org/), [React](https://reactjs.org/) and diving deeper into [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) and [SASS](https://sass-lang.com/)

 - :dizzy_face: I'm often found being continuously bamboozled by: JavaScript (it's all part of the fun though! 😄 )